lppedd/mini-result/README.md

 // Or
 const r = result.catch((e) => Res.ok(defaultValue));

-// Replaces the error value with a new result (which might be a success or error itself) const r = result.catch((e) => computeDefault()); // (e) => Result<number, Error>
+// Replace the error value with a new result (which might be a success or error itself) const r = result.catch((e) => computeDefault()); // (e) => Result<number, Error>
 ```